zhiwehu/PythonAlgorithm/README.md

  are implemented in this repository along with their relevant functions.

+##### P.S: I

-P.S: Its was an empty, forked repository earlier and it is intended to make a PR daily with a new data stucture so presence of any specific data structure is subjected to its pull request.
+* ts was an empty, forked repository earlier and it is intended to make a PR daily with a new data stucture so presence of any specific data structure is subjected to its pull request.
 If its not found, it will be uploaded later.

-Note: View Branches for unavailable data structure as I'm waiting to get a merge with the original repo.
+* View Branches for unavailable data structure as I'm waiting to get a merge with the original repo.